swirlai/swirl-search/.github/pull_request_template.md

 ## Branching
 Always branch off from the `develop` branch with a descriptive name that encapsulates your idea or fix.
-This practice helps ensure that our `main` branch remains our stable.
+This practice helps ensure that our `main` branch remains stable.

 <!--- Provide a general summary of your changes in the TITLE above -->